MY SCRIPTURE STUDIES

 Revelation reveals Yeshua’s identity from the beginning.
 Now, what about our identity in Him?

-Revelation calls believers kings and priests to God, see Revelation 1:6, for instance.
-That’s a direct callback, a restoration.
-John is pulling that straight from Exodus 19:6.
-God’s original intention for Israel was and continues to be a holy nation, a kingdom of priests—both intertwined.
-But what happened after the end of the first exile?
+Revelation calls believers to be kings and priests to God, see Revelation 1:6 for instance.
+That’s a direct callback, a restoration straight from Exodus 19:6.
+God’s original intention for Israel was and continues to be a holy nation, a kingdom of priests.
+But what happened after the end of the first exile in Egypt?
 The sin with the golden calf.
 After that crime scene, the covenant assignment was broken, separated.
-Kingship eventually went to the tribe of Judah; the priesthood went to the tribe of Levi.
-They became distinct offices, for necessary reasons—a consequence of sin and the need for specific roles.

 Are you prepared to operate with the king’s authority and priestly intercession?

 That takes us right into Revelation chapters 2 and 3—the messages to the seven assemblies and the warnings aren’t just historical postcards.
 Not at all—the Hebrew mindset is very cyclical.
 You’ve heard the phrase “history repeats,” it’s true, there’s nothing new under the sun.
-So yes, these were seven actual physical congregations in what’s now the nation state of Turkey.

 John sees Yeshua standing among the seven lampstands of the menorah and that image is absolutely key.
 It represents the seven assemblies, yes, but it also connects back to Zechariah’s vision and 2 Chronicles 16:9: